Planning Skill for Software Changes

 Accept the task from one of the following sources:

-2. Fetch Ticket Details (if Jira ID provided)
+2. Fetch Ticket Details (if ticket/issue ID or URL provided)

 3. Clarify Requirements